kishore163/hand-sign-to-text-converter/README.md

 ## Learnings

--> IN depth knowledge of working with images
+-> IN depth knowledge of working with images <br />
--> best way to deal with errors
+-> best way to deal with errors <br />
--> new concepts of machine learning and computer vision -> integrating the model to the application
+-> new concepts of machine learning and computer vision <br />
+-> integrating the model to the application <br />